-Regent Seven Seas Cruises - Final Grade: "C"
+Regent Seven Seas Cruises - Final Grade: "D+"

 Of Regent’s three ships, two have installed advanced sewage treatment systems, resulting in a grade of C+ for the company’s 67 percent sewage treatment score.
 In determining the air pollution reduction grade for each cruise line, only ships that dock at a port that currently has shoreside power (thereby avoiding burning dirty fuel in port) were considered.
-In total, 0 percent of Regent’s ships that dock at a port with shoreside power are plug-in capable, giving the company an F in this category.
-The Seven Seas Navigator, Regent’s sole cruise ship operating in Alaska in 2010, did not receive any citations from Alaskan authorities for violations of Alaskan water pollution standards, giving Regent an A for water quality compliance in Alaska.
+In total, none of Regent’s ships that dock at a port with shoreside power are plug-in capable, giving the company an F in this category.
+The Seven Seas Navigator, Regent’s sole cruise ship operating in

 Regent Seven Seas Cruises - Cruise Ship Fleet

 |Ship Name||Total Persons on Board||Destinations||Sewage Treatment||Air Pollution Reduction||Water Quality Compliance||Final Ship Grade|